 - Proof yeast: In a medium bowl add warm water.
 Sprinkle the sugar and yeast on top.
 Give one quick stir.
 Set aside to proof for 5-10 minutes.
 Yeast should bubble up to surface.
 Mine usually takes 5 minutes.
 Then stir in the olive oil.

 - Make dough: Pour yeast into flour.
 Mix with a wooden spoon until completely combined.
-Drizzle some oil on your hand(s) and form dough into a ball.
+Drizzle some oil on your hand(s) press flat, fold over the dough like a quesadilla, press and turn 3 more times.
+This strengthens the gluten and traps bubbles in the dough resulting in light airy soft chewy crust.
+Form the dough into a ball.

 - Cover bowl securely with plastic wrap and let rise for 45-60 minutes or until roughly doubled in size.
 (First rise) I place it beside my stove which I preheat early and I keep my house warmer on baking day.